Aasim Khan

 Profile

 Dr. Aasim Khan is Assistant Professor at the Department of Social Sciences and Humanities, IIIT-Delhi.
-Aasim is a specialist in global and area studies, with a focus on South Asia and his research interests combine his academic training in communication, political theory and public policy.
-Aasim holds a BSc (St Stephen’s College, Delhi University) and an MA from AJK Mass Communication Research Center (Jamia Millia Islamia).
-He completed a second MA from the School of Oriental and African Studies (University of London) and then pursued his doctoral research at the India Institute, King's College London.
+Aasim has specialization in global and South Asia studies with a focus on politics and public policy.
+His current research combines his interest in political and social theory of the 'global South' with a focus on information technologies, social networks and new media and their entanglements with global and regional governance institutions.
+Aasim completed his BSc in Physics, Chemistry and Maths (St Stephen’s College, Delhi University) and then pursued an MA in mass communication (Jamia Millia Islamia, Delhi).
+He completed a second MA in global media and communication studies from the School of Oriental and African Studies (University of London) and worked as a journalist for several years in between.
+He then pursued his doctoral research at the India Institute, King's College London, UK.
 He was awarded a PhD in Politics and Public Policy in 2018.
-Most recently, Aasim was awarded the Fulbright-Nehru postdoctoral fellowship and he will be spending a year as a Visiting Scholar in Political Science at the Watson Institute for Public and International Affairs, Brown University, USA (beginning Fall 2022).
+Most recently, from 2022-2023, Aasim was a Visiting Scholar in Political Science at the Watson Institute for Public and International Affairs, Brown University, USA.

 Aasim has also raised several grants to fund his research, including the IMPRESS grant by the Indian Council for Social Science Research (ICSSR), and a Global Challenges Research Fund GCRF grant (in collaboration with the Goldsmiths, UK).
 He received the Global Institutes Studentships and the Mazumdar Fellowship (2012-2015) at the King's India Institute.
 In 2014, he was awarded the Global Governance Futures fellowship by the GPPi Institute, Berlin, Germany.
 Since 2021, he has been an Associate Researcher at the Centre de Sciences Humaines (CSH), Delhi.

-Aasim has published extensively on themes related to his research interests, including articles in peer-reviewed journals such as Global Policy, India Review, SAMAJ (forthcoming in 2023), Third World Quarterly (forthcoming in 2023), Culture Unbound and Television and New Media (Sage).
-He has also contributed chapters to several edited books, most recently in a volume on the global post-truth crisis published by Routledge (forthcoming in 2023).
-Aasim also co-edited two special issues, one on global digital politics (Sage, 2019) and is currently co-editing a volume on Twitter and populism (forthcoming in Global Policy, 2023).
+Aasim has published extensively on themes related to his research interests, including articles in peer-reviewed journals Global Policy, India Review, SAMAJ, Third World Quarterly, Culture Unbound and Television and New Media among others.
+He has also contributed chapters to several edited volumes, most recently to an edited collection on the global post-truth crisis (Routledge, December, 2023).
+Aasim has himself co-edited two special issues on themes of technological change and institutions in the South Asia; the first a special issue for TVNM (Sage, 2019) on "Millennial India" and a more recent special section in Global Policy (November, 2023) on the role of influencers, titled "The Sound, The fury and The Silences."

-Over the past five years, Aasim has delivered more than two dozen talks at various venues, including at the India Habitat Centre, Delhi, ISAS Singapore, TISS Mumbai, IIT jodhpur and at IIM Indore where he was a visiting faculty in 2019.
-Most recently he was invited for a talk at the Centre for South Asia, Stanford University (June 2023).
+Over the past few years, Aasim has delivered more many talks at public and academic venues, including at Centre for Law and Governance (JNU), ISAS National University of Singapore, TISS Mumbai, Goldsmiths University (UK), IIT Jodhpur and at IIM Indore where he was a visiting faculty in 2019.
+As a Fulbright scholar in the United States, Aasim delivered lectures at the Watson Institute (Brown University) and at the Centre for South Asia at Stanford University (June 2023).
 Before joining academia, Aasim worked for many years in broadcast news journalism (CNN-IBN) and international development (Oxfam GB).
-He continues to write for popular news outlets and is a regular contributor to The Book Review.
+He is a regular contributor to The Book Review and contributed to several research and development programs as well, most recently as a keynote speaker at the Social Science Winter School held at French Institute in Pondicherry (November, 2023).

 Research Interests